 Preparing the marinade

-In a large bowl, combine the olive oil, mustard, juice of half a lemon, paprika, oregano, thyme, salt and pepper.
-Add the lamb pieces to the bowl and mix well so that the marinade evenly coats the meat.
-If you leave the lamb whole, massage it well with the marinade.
-Marinate in the refrigerator for at least 2 hours, ideally overnight for maximum flavors.
+In a large bowl, combine the olive oil, mustard, juice of half a lemon, paprika, oregano, thyme, salt, and pepper.
+Add the lamb pieces to the bowl and toss well to coat the meat evenly.
+If leaving the lamb whole, massage it thoroughly with the marinade.
+Marinate in the refrigerator for at least 2 hours, ideally overnight for maximum flavor.

 -

 Preheat your oven to 170°C (330°F).
-In a large dish or foil packet (or aluminum foil), arrange the potatoes, carrots, onions and tomatoes in an even layer.
-Add the chopped garlic, coarsely chopped feta and place the marinated lamb pieces on top.
-Add the lemon slices to the meat and distribute the remaining marinade over the vegetables.
+In a large baking dish or a parchment paper (or aluminum foil) baking tray, arrange the potatoes, carrots, onions, and tomatoes in an even layer.
+Add the minced garlic and coarsely crumbled feta cheese, then place the marinated lamb pieces on top.
+Add the lemon slices over the meat and drizzle the remaining marinade over the vegetables.

 -